Android-at-The-Library/Installation-Android-Studio/NextSteps.md

 ## Next Steps

-Choose your adventure -- or both :sparkles:!
+Choose your adventure -- or :sparkles:both:sparkles:!

 1) installing the right SDK for your phone

 2) creating an Android Virtual Device